spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/index.md

  - Upload with or without draft
  - Check for mandatory fields
  - Extension Points for uploading to App or sending to backend
+ - Multiversion support in Fiori Launchpad (no central deployment necessary anymore)

 ### Install